 But perhaps the far graver injustice was done to these men after the fighting had stopped.
 Because they lacked veteran status, they were denied pensions, medical care, educational benefits, and service credit.
 It was not until 1988 that merchant seamen were officially recognized as veterans of World War II, and many still struggle to receive the full measure of the benefits due to them, nearly 70 years after their valiant service to their country.

-We hope that on our tours, we can at least shed a little light on the rich history of the Merchant Marines, and their invaluable service to their country in World War II.
+We hope that on our tours, we can at least shed a little light on the rich history of the Merchant Marine, and their invaluable service to their country in World War II.
 In addition to visiting the Brooklyn Navy Yard, you can also learn more about them by visiting the US Merchant Marine Academy Museum in Kings Point.
 We visited there a couple of years ago with a friend who was a merchant seamen and had spent 15 years living on ships.
 They have some fantastic exhibits – our favorite was a massive collection of tea cups taken from vessels that passed through the Panama Canal – and you can enjoy lunch in their Officers Club, which has stunning views of Long Island Sound.
-The SUNY Maritime Academy also has a museum, and it features a scale model of the Brooklyn Navy Yard from 1942.
-And the next time you are in Lower Manhattan, take a moment to stop by the American Merchant Marines Memorial in Battery Park, which commemorates the 8,651 men who lost their lives in the line of duty in World War II.
+The SUNY Maritime Academy also has a museum, and it features a scale model of the Brooklyn Navy Yard.
+And the next time you are in Lower Manhattan, take a moment to stop by the American Merchant Mariners’ Memorial in Battery Park, which commemorates the 8,651 men who lost their lives in the line of duty in World War II.